ddev/ddev/docs/content/users/usage/commands.md

 * `--http-port`: The router HTTP port for this project.
 * `--https-port`: The router HTTPS port for this project.
 * `--image-defaults`: Sets the default web and db container images.
+* `--mailpit-http-port`: Router port to be used for Mailpit HTTP access.
 * `--mailpit-https-port`: Router port to be used for Mailpit HTTPS access.
-* `--mailpit-port`: Router port to be used for Mailpit HTTP access.
 * `--ngrok-args`: Provide extra args to ngrok in `ddev share`.
 * `--no-project-mount`: Whether or not to skip mounting project code into the web container.
 * `--nodejs-version`: Specify the Node.js version to use if you don’t want the default Node.js 16.